Jimpoz/SocialNetworkAnalysisProject/README.md

 This is a brief introduction to the project that we worked on the the Social Network Analysis course at the university of venice Ca' Foscari

-The project is a sentiment analysis of Twitter users
+The project is based on sentiment analysis of Twitter users and their opinions and behaviour towards environmental movements.

 ## The Idea behind the Project